-Companies must comply with thousands of federal regulations, which affect virtually every aspect of their activities such as competition, taxation, and pollution.
-By some accounts, the median public firm spends 4.1% of its market capitalization on compliance with disclosure and governance regulations (Ewens, Xiao, and Xu, 2023).
-Consequently, regulation is believed to have an adverse effect on corporate investment, since resources which could have been used to fund investment must be redirected towards regulatory compliance (Bargeron, Lehn, and Zutter, 2010; Kang, Liu, and Qi, 2010).
-In this paper, we reach different conclusions using a new comprehensive measure of regulatory burden.
-We find that regulation creates synergy opportunities, and therefore has a significant impact on the frequency of corporate acquisitions, the types of firms that merge, and the stock price reaction to merger and acquisition announcements.
+U.S. companies must comply with thousands of federal regulations.
+By some accounts, the median public firm spends 4.3% of its market capitalization on compliance with disclosure and governance regulations alone (Ewens, Xiao, and Xu, 2024).
+Consequently, regulation is believed to have an adverse effect on corporate investment, as some resources must be redirected toward regulatory compliance (Bargeron, Lehn, and Zutter, 2010; Kang, Liu, and Qi, 2010).
+In this paper, we study the impact of firm-level regulatory burden on acquisition investment, using a novel measure of exposure to federal regulations.
+We find that regulation creates synergy opportunities and therefore has a significant impact on the frequency of corporate acquisitions, the types of firms that merge, and the stock price reaction to M&A announcements.